 - fostering continuous improvement in compliance risk management across QUT to ensure compliance obligations are met

-- regular reporting to Audit and Risk Management Committee.
+- regular reporting to Risk and Audit Committee.

-The Compliance Risk Management Program provides detailed information on the management of compliance obligations, the compliance risk management process, the roles and responsibilities of key stakeholders, and documentation and reporting requirements.
+The Compliance Management System (QUT staff access only) provides detailed information on the management of compliance obligations, the compliance risk management process, the roles and responsibilities of key stakeholders, and documentation and reporting requirements.

 At the time of occurrence, all incidents of non-compliance must be assessed.
-Where a non-compliance incident is assessed as having moderate or major consequences (as described in the Compliance Risk Management Program), the issue must be reported to the primary responsible officer.
-This officer will determine if adjustments to compliance procedures and risk treatments are required, and whether an ad hoc report should be made to Audit and Risk Management Committee.
+Where a non-compliance incident is assessed as having a consequence that is higher than insignificant (as described in the Enterprise Risk Consequence Matrix), the issue must be reported to the primary responsible officer.
+This officer will determine if adjustments to compliance procedures and risk treatments are required, and whether an ad hoc report should be made to Risk and Audit Committee.